CS320S22T3/taskbox/README.md

 ### Server

+- Enter the server folder `cd server`.
+- Run `cp .env.example .env` and fill out respected fields.
+- Install necessary packages `npm install`
-- Make sure you have your Postgres development server initialized.
+- Make sure you have your Postgres development database initialized.
-- If not there is a `init_database.sh` script.
-Usage: `./init_database.sh daniel` This will create a new super user named daniel and a new postgres database called taskbox .
+  - If not there is a `npm run db:create` to create a db and `npm run db:drop` to drop a db.
-- Run `cp ./server/.env.local.example ./server/.env`
-- Fill in the the .env file with the necessary items: denoted by `<item>`, such as the database user, password, host, and port (usually 5432).
-If your development database is not named taskbox then change it in the `.env` file as well.
+- Migrate the schemas into the database `npm run db:migrate`
-- Open the server folder `cd server` and `npm install`.
+- Seed the database with stub data `npm run db:seed`
-- Wait for server packages to download.
-- `npm start`
+- Start listening for queries `npm start`

 ## Debugging